EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

 type: docs
 weight: 10
 description: >
-  The architecture of the EGI Federation
+  The architecture of the EGI Federation and Renato's first change test
 ---

-The EGI Federated Cloud (FedCloud) is a multi-national cloud system that integrates community, private and/or public clouds into a scalable computing platform for research.
+The EGI Federated Cloud (FedCloud) is a multi-national, now with new nationalities, cloud system that integrates community, private and/or public clouds into a scalable computing platform for research.

+{{% alert title="Note" color="info" %}} THIS IS JUST A SIMULATION!!!
+DO NOT CONSIDER IT!!
+{{% /alert %}}

 The Federation pools resources from a heterogeneous set of cloud providers using a single authentication and authorisation framework that allows the portability of workloads across multiple providers, and enables bringing computing to data.
 The current implementation is focused on